KUYT — Kuybyshev Time

 What is the UTC offset for KUYT?

 The UTC offset for KUYT is UTC+4.
-This means local time in Kuybyshev Time is always four hours ahead of Coordinated Universal Time.
+This means every KUYT time is four hours ahead of Coordinated Universal Time, and that offset does not change seasonally.